rossprogram/rossprogram.github.io/index.md

 ## To Apply

-The Ross Program application will be posted in January.
-In March, The Admissions Committee will start the admissions process.
+In January, the Ross Program application will be posted on the [to apply](/students/to-apply.md/) page.
+In March, The Ross Admissions Committee will start the admissions process.
 The final application deadline is April 1. <br>
 HOWEVER: Spaces fill up quickly so it’s best to apply well before that deadline.

 The Ross Program admits students of any race, color, and national or ethnic origin.